kristinemlarson/gnssIR_python/README.md

 nn is a specific kind of snr file (99, 77, and 50 are the most commonly used)
 ```

-* Inputs for the RH
+* Use inputs for the RH

 This should be stored in a file called REFL_CODE/input/aaaa
 See sample file called input_smm3_example.

-* Output
-Your output files will go in REFL_CODE/YYYY/results/aaaa
+* Output: Your output files will go in REFL_CODE/YYYY/results/aaaa
 This is basically a text listing of individual arc reflector heights.

 ```sh